microsoft/DirectXShaderCompiler/CONTRIBUTING.md

 The coding, style, and general engineering guidelines follow those described in the docs/CodingStandards.rst.
 For additional guidelines in code specific to HLSL, see the docs/HLSLChanges.rst file.

+DXC has adopted a clang-format requirement for all incoming changes.
+PRs to DXC should have the _changed code_ clang formatted to the LLVM style, and leave the remaining portions of the file unchanged.
+This can be done using the `git-clang-format` tool or IDE driven workflows.
+A GitHub action will run on all PRs to validate that the change is properly formatted.

 **Commit/Pull Request Format**

 ```